 This statement of 500 – 1,000 words explains the decision to apply to Yale for graduate study, research interests, and preparation for the intended field/s of study, including prior research and other relevant experiences.
 This statement gives the admissions committee an idea of who the applicant is, what motivates them for chemistry graduate study, and how Yale’s faculty, research, and resources would contribute to their future goals.
 A successful personal statement provides a substantive description of prior research, puts background into context, indicates enthusiasm for research at Yale Chemistry, and shows how the candidate would enrich the intellectual community at Yale.
 Concrete and specific statements are more useful than broad generalities, though, of course, one does not need to know their future career plans in detail.

-Yale Chemistry is dedicated to attracting qualified students with diverse backgrounds and experiences.
-In 300 words or less, applicants should briefly describe their perspectives on diversity, why it is important, and how they have contributed to or will contribute to diversity, equity, and inclusion.
+We are dedicated to fostering a community where students with diverse backgrounds and experiences are included and feel they belong.
+In 300 words or less, tell us about the personal experiences, interests, or perspectives that you would bring to the community at Yale.
+This narrative should demonstrate your perspectives on diversity, why it is important, and how you have contributed to or will contribute to diversity, equity, and inclusion.

 GRE (Graduate Record Examination)

 For this year’s application, the GRE General and Chemistry subject tests are recommended but not required.
 Scores for these examinations must be officially released to the Yale University Graduate School of Arts and Sciences (institution code 3987).
 These scores are used as components of a holistic evaluation of an applicant’s qualifications, with due consideration of the limitations of the GRE score.
 More information is available at GSAS’s FAQs.
 Students from the USA with financial need can apply for the GRE Fee Reduction Program or request a Fee Reduction Voucher from Graduate Academic Support.